Weighted Parity-Check Codes for Channels with State and Asymmetric Channels: Acknowledgement

 \section{Acknowledgement}

 The work of Cheuk Ting Li was supported in part by the Hong Kong Research Grant Council Grant ECS No. CUHK 24205621, and the Direct Grant for Research, The Chinese University of Hong Kong (Project ID: 4055133).
+The authors would like to thank the anonymous reviewers of the short conference version of this paper~\cite{ling2022weighted} for their valuable suggestions.

 {}

 \ifshortver \else